[Photo by: ]

 Jason is now Associate Professor at the University of Toledo.

 Merle Hall (far left in photo above) was born in Des Moines and is undoubtedly Iowa's leading exponent of the clawhammer style of 5-string banjo, with a laid-back, tall grass prairie style.
 In fact, he won his current instrument in a national banjo contest.
 In a former life, Merle performed with the Central Iowa bluegrass group Hybrid Grass.
 Merle is an old friend of Jon's, as well as an original member of the Barn Owls.

-Merle is a facilities information manager at Pioneer Hi-Bred International, Inc.
+Merle is retired from a career as facilities information manager at Corteva.

 Born in Providence, Rhode Island, Mike Bell (center in photo above) cut his musical teeth playing the mysterious octalute in the Outhouse Shouters, a family string band with his two brothers, his father, and an older cousin, featuring his dad's virtuoso wash-tub bass playing.
 He later graduated to playing tenor banjo in a jug band whose most notable claim to fame was getting gonged on the Gong Show.
 For many years, he played New England barn dance music with the Connecticut bands The Fiddleheads and Froggie on the Carport.
 Mike also composes music and his tunes have been recorded by Wild Asparagus, Swallowtail, Skip Healy, Fool's Gold, and, of course, the Barn Owl Band.
 Lately he has been focusing on classical composition for piano, string quartet, symphony orchestra, and mandolin orchestra, and has had a number of recent premieres.

 For his day job, Mike is a Professor of Rural Sociology at the University of Wisconsin, and the author or editor of seven books, three of which won national awards.
 His main research specialty is environmental sociology.